-In the fall semester, I am taking a Special Project course in Biochemistry Research Laboratory, which is only given to students having CGPA of greater than a specific limit.
+In the fall semester, I am taking a Special Project course in Biochemistry Research Laboratory, which is only given to students having a CGPA of greater than a specific limit.
 In my project, I plan to investigate the recently discovered property of EF-Tu to be phosphorylated at a specific conserved residue by probable kinase activity of the ribosome complex.
-I will study the influences of this phosphorylation on the ability of EF-Tu to bind EF-Ts, ribosome, and other potential partners for other functions.
+I will study the influences of this phosphorylation on the ability of EF-Tu to bind EF-Ts, ribosomes, and other potential partners for other functions.
 In the next semester, if this project will be finished, I plan to take another Special Project course to study 3-D structure determination from the amino acid sequence of proteins.
 I am now taking a selective course on advanced NMR Spectroscopy, which is a valuable tool in disclosing 3-D structures of macromolecules, in order to be well informed about this technique.

 As the final destination, I want to be a professional scientist working on the structural biology of proteins, achieving breakthroughs in this area of research.
 In this route, I want to do my graduate study at one of the distinguished universities in the US, with a professional scientist working on the structural biology of proteins and protein structure-function relationships.

 is very suitable for me with respect to the area of undertaken researches.
 I am applying to to achieve my first step in the way to my final goal in my science life.